FAA will move first to approve the Boeing 737 MAX to fly again, possibly within weeks

 Elwell warned that if FAA technical specialists find issues with Boeing’s fixes, that could cause more delay.

-Separately, a Technical Advisory Board consisting of FAA and NASA specialists who are not working directly on the project will independently review the FAA’s certification of the MCAS fix and “if they find something they want us to look closer at, we’ll do it,” Elwell said.
+Separately, a technical advisory board consisting of FAA and NASA specialists who are not working directly on the project will independently review the FAA’s certification of the MCAS fix and “if they find something they want us to look closer at, we’ll do it,” Elwell said.

 Elwell insisted that “the public can trust that the FAA will not let the 737 MAX fly again in the U.S. until it is safe to do so.”

-Note: This story was updated to clarify the description of FAA acting administrator Elwell’s comments on timing for a 737 MAX clearance.